 The debt servicing ratio calculates the amount of net income that is used to make regular debt repayments.

-Net income is also known as “take-home” income, which is after CPF contributions.
+Net income is known as “take-home” income, which is income after CPF contributions.

 This is how we calculate the debt servicing ratio:

 Debt Servicing Ratio = Total Monthly Debt Repayments / Monthly Take-Home Income

 Usually, any ratio of 35 per cent or below shows there’s enough income to pay for the monthly debt repayments.